What should you consider before buying a Portuguese property to limit exposure to capital gains, wealth and inheritance taxes?

 Finally, you should think about what tax your beneficiaries will have to pay if they inherit the property on your death or you gift it during your lifetime.
 Passing on Portuguese property to any recipients other than your spouse, children or parents will incur a flat 10% Portuguese stamp duty, wherever they live.

-Remember: if you remain UK-domiciled – as many expatriates do – your Portuguese property and worldwide estate would also be within firing range for 40% UK inheritance tax.
+If you remain UK-domiciled – as many expatriates do – your Portuguese property and worldwide estate would also be within firing range for 40% UK inheritance tax.

 With careful planning, it is possible to significantly reduce your tax liability, not just on your Portuguese home, but on your worldwide assets, investments and pensions, for you and your heirs.